kevinwsbr/p3_0x003/README.md

 # Well, what's SGPA?

 SGPA is a fictional system of academic productivity management in PHP and created as the third project of the discipline of **Project of Software**.
+The demo can be viewed [here](kevinws.com.br/p3/sgpa).

 ## What an admin can do?